sihooney/Catan/README.txt

-Driver class:
-game/Catan

-Classes with comments (comments may be brief and sparse): board/Board board/Building board/Edge board/Point
-board/Tile
-board/Vertex
-constants/Colors
-constants/Items
-constants/Resource

-Classes with more comments:
-game/BoardPanel
-game/Catan
-game/Game
-game/Player
-game/InfoPanel

-Comments on game:
-All data is fully encapsulated
-Testing is extremely time-consuming, limited my ability to complete all features, no known bugs but there could be hidden bugs on very niche edge cases
-Over 1600 lines of code (excluding comments) but still cannot implement all features unfortunately

 Description of game:
 Game rules and almanac: https://www.catan.com/sites/default/files/2021-06/catan_base_rules_2020_200707.pdf All features are implemented exactly as according to the almanac unless otherwise specified